Drwaley/Fifa2021--Data--Cleaning-Task/README.md

 ## W/F,SM and IR columns Transformation

-These three columns has star "★" synbol added to the values.
+These three columns has star "★" symbol added to the values.
 I replaced the star with blank by using replace value function then change the data type to whole number.
 Therefore, the column is cleaned and tarnsformed to be used for analysis.

 Before                    | After